Arctenik/parc/readme.md

 A group can be used as an expression and behaves equivalently to an adaptive-return rule, with the exception that any return type expressions in the group will affect the return type of the containing rule

-A name (i.e. a sequence of characters in the set `[a-zA-Z_]`) produces output by default; it matches against a rule if a rule with that name exists in the current ruleset, and behaves like a string otherwise
+A name (i.e. a sequence of characters in the set `[a-zA-Z_]`) produces output by default; it matches against a rule if a rule with that name exists in the current ruleset, and matches like a string otherwise

 A string in an expression rule matches a token with that type, and in a token rule matches that sequence of characters; strings are enclosed in double-quotes, and may contain certain escape sequences: `\t` for tab, `\r` for carriage return, `\n` for line feed, `\u<hex digits>;` for the character with hexadecimal unicode value `<hex digits>`, and `\<any other character>` for `<any other character>`

 A character set (only valid in a token rule) matches a single character from a given set, written as square brackets enclosing a list of characters and character ranges; a character range consists of two characters separated by a dash, and matches any characters in the range between those two (inclusive); a carat may be placed after the openining bracket to invert the set; and escape sequences may be used in the same way as with strings

 A wildcard, written as a period, produces output by default and matches any single token or character (for expression and token rules respectively)

+### Summary of differences between token and expression parsers

+- A token rule matches against a sequence of characters, while an expression rule matches against a sequence of tokens
+- A string in a token rule matches multiple characters, while a string in an expression rule matches a single token's type (these also apply to names that don't refer to rules)
+- Character sets can only be used in token rules
+- A token rule only returns tokens, while an expression rule may return matched tokens without an enclosing expression; a matched string in a token rule returns a token with a type equal to the matched string
+- Tokens returned by a token rule may end up concatenated by a specific-return rule, or may end up ultimately getting returned as separate tokens by an adaptive-return initial rule (on the other hand, objects returned by expression rules will (in theory - see below) always be collected as separate objects within an expression)
+- The initial rule of a token parser should be adaptive-return, while the intial rule of an expression parser should be specific-return (though these may not enforced, or may be implicitly encouraged, e.g. parc-js returning only the first expression returned by the initial rule)
+- Token rules are full-return by default, while expression rules are select-return

+### Summary of when matches are included in output

+- An offset match never produces output
+- A name or group always produces output unless excluded with a semicolon (or at least, has the potential to produce output; groups as well as names that refer to rules will return according to the contents of the group/rule)
+- Anything else returns according to the colon/semicolon prefix if present, or the return mode of the containing rule otherwise

 ## parc-js